Shmuelmb/http-presentation/slides.md

 **_How does HTTPS work?_**

-- Client sends an HTTP request to the server.
+- Client sends a first GET request to the server.
 - Server responds with an HTTP response containing the requested page or resource.
 - Client decrypts the response using the server's public key.
 - Client verifies the integrity and authenticity of the response.